Maziar-Fotouhi/narrative-buy-order/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Dependency Management

+Run `npm install` or `npm i` to install the npm dependencies before running the app for the first time.

 ## Development server

 Run `ng serve --open` or `npm run serve` for a dev server.
 The app will automatically reload if you change any of the source files.